afshinsadeghi/hopular/README.md

 ### Update 03.2025:
-This is updated version to make the library work with the current version of numpy.
-It is tested with Numpy v1.22.4
+This is updated version to make the library work with the current version of numpy and pytorch-lightening.
+It is tested with Numpy v1.22.4 and PyTorch lightening 2.5.0 and python 3.12.3

+#### run as:
-run as:   python -m hopular.interactive optim --dataset="sulfur"
+python -m hopular.interactive optim --dataset="sulfur" --num_workers=11
+num workers are for dataloading num gpus to use, if avaiable is set to 1 and it is automatically done.

 or to get list of datasets
 python -m hopular.interactive list --datasets